SCOE 21CSLA: Communities of Practice

 - Central Office Leaders: Certificated and Classified District and County Office Administrators (Superintendent, Asst./Assoc.
 Superintendent, Director, Coordinator, Program Specialist, etc.)

-The SCOE School of Education is committed to diversity and inclusion through the intentional recruitment and support of educators with diverse ethnicity and backgrounds representative of our region.
+The SCOE School of Education is committed to diversity and inclusion through the intentional recruitment and support of educators with diverse ethnicity and backgrounds representative of the Sacramento region.
+Learn about SCOE’s equity imperative.